 The park offers an array of recreational activities and overnight accommodations.
 The park includes one of the most naturally beautiful Georgia golf courses, four miles of nature trails, and endless opportunities for fishing, boating, and water recreation.

 We love the Military Museum and Disc-golf mentioned below.
 There is also a sandy beach- perfect for playing in the lake, four miles of trails, boat ramps, a campground and more.

-SAM Shortline.
 The SAM Shortline is Georgia’s only rolling state park!
 While the SAM isn’t part of GA Veterans Park you can catch a ride from here to explore many of Middle Georgia’s most historically important places – all from within a train that holds its own amazing history.
 This is how we spent our Saturday afternoon, and I can’t wait to share more.

-Airplanes and tanks.
 GA Veterans State Park is home to a large model airplane-flying field.
 We were lucky enough to see some gentleman prepping their airplanes Sunday morning – what a treat!

 You’ll also find an indoor and outdoor museum with aircraft (including a Boeing B-29A), armored vehicles, uniforms, weapons, medals and other items from the Revolutionary War through the Gulf War.
 The boys couldn’t get enough of the tanks and Huey helicopter!